What Are the Best Medicare Plans for Cancer Patients?

 -

-Plan G is the best coverage that's available to new enrollees.
+Medigap Plan G is the best option for cancer patients because the plan covers almost all of your costs with Original Medicare (Parts A and B). except for your $202.90 Part B deductible. .
 Plus, Medigap plans are accepted by nearly all doctors and hospitals in the country, giving you flexibility about where you can get cancer treatment.

 -